 The omnichannel seamless experience is the strongest driver and trend in retail banking.
 You can read more about omnichannel banking here.
 In the omnichannel experience, we see that appointment booking plays the most important role.
 Globally, banks are implementing appointment booking to make the customer journey seamless and to provide the customer the possibility to come to the branch at a time that is convenient for them.
 And most importantly, to make the customer journey safe.
-With appointment booking, you can plan staffing in advance and spread out the visits of customers over the day and over branches, to avoid peaks and keeping the branch experience positive.
-Of course, internet banking, mobile app integration, self check-in service and other features are also important to the omnichannel approach.
+With appointment booking, you can plan staffing in advance and spread out the visits of customers over the day and over branches, to avoid peaks and keep the branch experience positive.
+Of course, internet banking, mobile app integration, self check-in service, and other features are also important to the omnichannel approach.

 Banking experience: Personalization

 Today’s customers don’t come into a branch to get service that often, so banks have very few opportunities to up-sell or cross-sell to the customer.
-Online channels as websites, are not optimal for up-selling or cross-selling; We are humans and trust other humans.
+Online channels such as websites are not optimal for up-selling or cross-selling; We are humans and trust other humans.
 Additionally, only bank staff members with high expertise can do efficient up-selling and cross-selling.
 Making the experience personal is very important then, to get customers to come into the branch.
 If you can manage that you will increase your up-selling and cross-selling possibilities and in turn increase the customer experience.

 Branch transformation: Efficiency

-The final key driver I see is efficiency, in particular efficiency of the branches.
+The final key driver I see is efficiency, in particular the efficiency of the branches.
 Today it is really costly to keep a branch open.
 With increased costs for social distancing and security, efficiency for both staff and customers is even more important.
-With a customer journey management system in place, the efficiency will be improved for the staff, for the bank, for the branch and in the end also for the customers.
+With a customer journey management system in place, the efficiency will be improved for the staff, for the bank, for the branch, and in the end also for the customers.
 With a smooth and efficient customer journey, customers will not have to wait, and staff will be effectively used.
 As customers come into the branch, they will be directly and safely served by staff members and get a positive experience which will hopefully make them stay as loyal customers to the bank.